Rekyt/bnfimage/README.md

 `bnfimage` is an R client for the [BnF images API](http://api.bnf.fr/api-iiif-de-recuperation-des-images-de-gallica).
-The Bibliothèque Nationale de France (BnF), has a online repository called [Gallica](https://gallica.bnf.fr/) contaning millions of documents that are scanned.
-The BnF now offers an API to access all the images programmatically, and this package allows you to access it through R.
+The Bibliothèque Nationale de France (BnF), has a online repository called [Gallica](https://gallica.bnf.fr/) containing millions of scanned documents.
+The BnF offers an API to access all the images programmatically, `bnfimage` lets you access it through R.

 The BnF Image API is implemented following the [International Image Interoperability Framework](https://iiif.io/) (IIIF) with Image API